LivePersonInc/knowledge-center-archive/pages/documents/Data-Reporting/Insights/Taxonomy-guide.md

 When you have finished adding and creating rules, click save.

 ## Syntax and rule structure
 The way to specify rules is important.
-Rules are set up as a combination of ANY/OR/AND/ NONE/ ALL conditions.
+Rules are set up as a combination of ANY/OR/AND/NONE/ALL conditions.
 ![](img/Taxonomy-insights-6.png)

 **ANY:** at least one of the rules listed in the box is matched